 Inexperienced agents and financial advisors will often quote "preferred" without asking you many health and family history questions.

-Most plans include special "riders" to consider, and which will certainly affect your premium, including various inflation options and shared spousal benefits for spouses/partners.
+Most plans include optional "riders" to consider, and which will certainly affect your premium, including various inflation options and shared spousal benefits for spouses/partners.
 These vary from company to company.

 Partnership LTC Insurance